Is Mexico safe? Five Tips for Choosing a Safe Destination

 - Check with your government’s website for travel warnings.
 Be aware that government warnings tend to be very broad geographically and they can be out of date as they have a greater urgency to put up a warning than to take it down.

-- Go to the Solo Travel Society on Facebook and ask about your destination.
-See if you can find current or recent travelers in the area.
+- Go to the Solo Travel Society on Facebook and message us about your destination.
+We post member questions every Monday and Thursday.

 - Contact the tourist board for your destination.
 They certainly want you to come but they also want you to be safe.
 They don’t want to damage their reputation.
 They want good stories from their destination and should dissuade you if there is a problem.